When looking at the research on obesity, one thing becomes clear: it’s complicated!

 For years we have been told to eat less and exercise more.

 While that is healthy-sounding advice, it doesn’t seem to be curing the obesity epidemic.
 According to the World Health Organization, obesity has doubled since 1980.
 Worldwide in 2014, 1.9 billion adults were overweight.[ref]
-About 70% of people in the US are now classified as overweight or obese.
+It’s almost like it spread through the world like a viral epidemic.

 Can obesity be triggered by a virus?

 It seems odd to think about infectious diseases causing obesity.
 But an abundance of evidence shows that, for some people, this is likely a cause.
 Specific adenovirus strains have links to increased fat mass and obesity in humans and other animals.

 You may be thinking like I was — “Really?
 A virus causing obesity?
 Sounds implausible!”

 Adenovirus is a family of viruses with many different species causing a variety of symptoms in humans as well as other animal illnesses.